wilkinsanchez/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_01_Lab3_Ex1_Identity_Synchronization.md

-# Module 2 - Lab 3 - Exercise 1 - Setting up your organization for identity synchronization
+# Module 2 - Lab 3 - Exercise 1 - Set up your organization for identity synchronization

 You are Holly Dickson the security administrator for Adatum Corporation, and you have Microsoft 365 deployed in a virtualized lab environment.
 In this lab, you will implement identity synchronization between your Microsoft 365 tenant accounts and your local active directory accounts.